-The Company recorded a charge during fiscal year 2003 in the amount of \$870,549, representing additional costs incurred during the year as a result of the settlement of the Consolidated Suit.
+The Company recorded a charge during fiscal year 2003 in the amount of \$870,549, representing costs incurred during the year as a result of the settlement of the consolidated class action lawsuit.
 Of the total charge during 2003, \$862,250 resulted from the variable accounting treatment, required by U.S. generally accepted accounting principles, related to the warrants issued as part of the settlement.

 U.S. generally accepted accounting principles required the fair value of the warrants to be adjusted at each reporting period until such time that the following two conditions were met: (i) the Company was irrevocably obligated to issue the warrants, and (ii) the underlying shares of common stock to be issued on exercise were registered.
 The second and final of these two conditions was satisfied on May 19, 2003 when the Securities and Exchange Commission (the "SEC") declared the registration statement of the underlying shares of common stock to be effective.
-During the fiscal years ended October 31, 2003 and 2002, the Company recorded \$862,250 and \$320,344, respectively, of noncash expense resulting from the variable accounting treatment of the warrants as the price of the Company's common stock increased through May 19, 2003.
-The expense is a noncash item and has no impact on the Company's net cash flow.
+During fiscal year 2003, the Company recorded \$862,250 of noncash expense resulting from the required variable accounting treatment of the warrants as the price of the Company's common stock increased through May 19, 2003.
+The expense was a noncash item and had no impact on the Company's net cash flow.

 The warrant expense portion of the shareholder litigation settlement expense was calculated using the Black-Scholes pricing model.
 The closing price of the Company's common stock of \$5.80 on May 19, 2003, the date the registration statement was declared effective by the SEC, was used in that calculation.
+After May 19, 2003, no further adjustment of the fair value was or will be required.
+Therefore, the statements of operations for the fiscal years ended October 31, 2005 and 2004 were not impacted and future periods' statements of operations will not be impacted by the variable accounting treatment.